aws-neuron/aws-neuron-sdk/release-notes/neuron-cc.md

 6. **Primary inputs in NeuronCore Pipeline mode** When a neural network is executed in NeuronCore Pipeline mode, only the first operator in a neural network can receive primary inputs from the host.
 7. On Ubuntu16, ResNet50 FP32 batch 1 compilation fails when "--batch_en" is used.
 On Ubuntu 18, this is not an issue.
 8. **Reduce data type** INT8 data type is not currently supported by the Neuron compiler.
-9. The new manually-selected option "-O2" may help address some of these limitations in some cases.

 # [1.8.0]